elmital/FixMCStats/README.md

 - [MC-256638](https://bugs.mojang.com/browse/MC-256638) : _Riding a camel increments the 'Distance by Horse' statistic_ *
 - [MC-264274](https://bugs.mojang.com/browse/MC-264274) : _Lily pad and frogspawn do not increment "used" statistic when placed on water_
 - [MC-265376](https://bugs.mojang.com/browse/MC-265376) : _Kills by Goats are not counted in statistics_ (v1.1.0+)
-- [MC-267006](https://bugs.mojang.com/browse/MC-267006) : _The Distance Flown statistics rapidly increases when you are standing in Ender Dragon's hitbox_ (v1.1.0+)
 - [MC-268093](https://bugs.mojang.com/browse/MC-268093) : _Breaking a decorated pot with an arrow doesn't affect statistics_ (v1.1.0+)

 ```